 Fortunately for you lovely natural ladies, you don’t always need to go to the salon to get a trim.
 The majority of your trimming can be done in the comfort of your own home.

-With that said, here are our suggestions:
+With that said, here are our 4 trimming methods:

-1. Twist ‘N’ Snip
+1. Twist And Snip

-After I twist my whole head, I grab my shears and I snip off any frizzy and tangled ends.
-I also stretch each twist and snip any broken hairs that are sticking out along the twist.
+This method of trimming your natural hair might be the easiest.
+This is how you do it; Twist your hair into small even sections.
+After all the hair is twisted, grab your shears and snip off any frizzy and tangled ends.
+Stretch each twist and snip any hairs that are sticking out along the twist.
+Simple!

-2. Stretch and Snip
+2. Stretch And Snip

 Originally posted 2015-01-29 15:00:39.